iendjinn/iendjinn/systems/frontier/index.markdown

 - Passive: The effects and abilities from passive abilities always apply to the unit

 ---

 ## Line of Sight

 A unit has line of sight to another unit if a line can be drawn between the two units without passing through terrain or another unit of an equal or larger scale than the highest scale of the two units.

 - If a unit is on top of terrain then its scale is increased by the scale of that terrain.
 E.g. a man (scale 1) standing on top of a wall (scale 1) would have an effective scale of 2.
-- If a unit is within 5" of a piece of terrain of an equal or larger scale than its effective scale then line of sight may not be drawn to or from the unit through that piece of terrain.

 ---

 ## Shaken and Destroying Units

 When a unit is shaken place a token next to it.
 This indicates that is injured, is pinned down, or panicking.